Wreath products in the automorphism group of a full shift

-Of course one can simply replace $H$ with $\Aut(\Sigma^\Z)$ in the above question.
+Of course the answer is positive if and only if it is positive for the choice $H = \Aut(\Sigma^\Z)$.
 Before the present paper, the state-of-the-art with solvable groups obtained from wreath product constructions is \cite{Sa20c}, where we proved in particular the following theorem:

 \begin{theorem}[\cite{Sa20c}] For $n \geq 1$, the groups $\Z_2 \wr \Z^n$ are in $\mathcal{G}$. \end{theorem}

 (Here $\Z_2$ is the group with two elements.)
 More generally, we constructed the groups $A \wr H$ for some groups $H$, including free abelian groups and free non-abelian groups, and $A$ a finite abelian group.
 The cases $\Z \wr \Z$ and $\Z_2 \wr (\Z_2 \wr \Z)$ were left open in \cite{Sa20c}.
 Here, we solve these problems and slightly more: